-Students cannot leave Charlotte-Mecklenburg Schools to circumvent a reassignment to an alternative school for disciplinary purposes.
+Withdrawing from and later re-enrolling in Charlotte-Mecklenburg Schools will not circumvent a reassignment to an alternative school for disciplinary purposes.
 Students who are reassigned to an alternative school or mandatory program for a specified amount of time must regularly attend and successfully complete this reassignment before returning to the regular school environment.
 Students who leave CMS and return at a later date will automatically be assigned to the alternative school or program upon returning to the system.